shivammathur/setup-php/README.md

 **Notes**
 - Input `tools` is useful to set up tools which you only use in GitHub Actions, thus keeping your `composer.json` tidy.
 - If you do not want to use all your dev-dependencies in GitHub Actions workflow, you can run composer with `--no-dev` and install required tools using `tools` input to speed up your workflow.
-- If you have a tool in your `composer.json`, do not setup it with `tools` input as the two instances of the tool might conflict.
+- If you have a tool in your `composer.json`, do not set up it with `tools` input as the two instances of the tool might conflict.

 ## :signal_strength: Coverage Support

 ### Xdebug

-Specify `coverage: xdebug` to use `Xdebug`.
+Specify `coverage: xdebug` to use `Xdebug` and disable `PCOV`.
 Runs on all [PHP versions supported](#tada-php-support "List of PHP versions supported on this GitHub Action").

 ```yaml